-EAF XS-2005
+EAF N XS-2007

-EAF\XS is the point-wise cross section library.
-Data on 62,637 cross sections on 775 targets are held in a modified ENDF/B format.
-The basic criterion used to decide which nuclides to include as targets is that all nuclides with a half-life of greater than 0.5 day have cross section data.
+EAF\N\XS is the point-wise neutron-induced cross section library.
+Data on 65,565 cross sections on 816 targets are held in a modified ENDF/B format.
+The basic criterion used to decide which nuclides to include as targets is that all nuclides with a half-life of greater than 6 hours have cross section data.
 In the case of capture and fission cross sections the point-wise file has been processed from an evaluated file using NJOY to reconstruct the resonance region from resonance parameters.
-No self-shielding is included and the temperature for Doppler broadening is
+No self-shielding is included and the temperature for Doppler broadening is 300K.

-300K.
 This library is available to users, but before it can be used by FISPACT it is necessary to process it into a particular group cross section format.

-Reference 15 documents the EAF-2005 cross section library.
-There is no printed report on the capture cross sections for EAF-2005; however, reference 16 gives data for EAF-97, while reference 17 gives the complete listing of the EAF-99 REPORT file.
+Reference 16 documents the EAF-2007 neutron-induced cross section library.
+There is no printed report on the capture cross sections for EAF-2007; however, reference 17 gives data for EAF-97, while reference 18 gives the complete listing of the EAF-99 REPORT file.